 How to enter a returned check in QuickBooks Desktop?

-How do record NSF checks in QuickBooks Desktop?
+How do you record NSF checks in QuickBooks Desktop?

 How can I record a bounced check in QuickBooks Desktop?